Projects

 A web application that gamifies fitness by transforming exercise activities into virtual adventure quests with milestone tracking and progress visualization.
 My wife asked me for a way to motivate her daily running.

-Why: Traditional fitness tracking apps often feel monotonous.
+Traditional fitness tracking apps often feel monotonous.
 My wife asked me for a way to motivate her to do her daily running, and suggested a gamified approach.
-Runquesting solves this by turning exercise into an adventure—whether you're running the Boston Marathon or following the Fellowship's journey to Rivendell.
+Runquesting solves this by turning exercise into an adventure -whether you're running the Boston Marathon or following the Fellowship's journey to Rivendell.
 With the pressure of a countdown and a goal to reach, every mile feels like it means something.

 Modern allowance management that teaches children financial literacy through compound interest, opportunity cost, and charitable giving in a safe virtual environment.
 I built this so I can teach my children about financial stewardship.

-Why: Traditional allowance systems don't teach the fundamental principles of financial literacy.
+Traditional allowance systems don't teach the fundamental principles of financial literacy.
 This tool transforms allowance into an educational experience that builds lasting financial wisdom through hands-on practice.
 I built this for use with my children, so I can teach them about the power of financial stewardship and the importance of saving for the future.

 A comprehensive weather application designed specifically for kite-flying enthusiasts, providing detailed wind analysis, safety assessments, and kite-specific weather ratings.
 I was tired of checking three weather apps and doing mental math.

-Why: Traditional weather apps don't understand what kite flyers need.
+Traditional weather apps don't understand what kite flyers need.
 Wind speed alone isn't enough - you need to know about gusts, wind-to-gust ratios, visibility, and safety factors.
 I built this because I was tired of checking multiple weather sources and doing mental calculations to determine if conditions were actually good for kite-flying.
 The app eliminates guesswork by providing specialized analysis that considers all the factors that matter for safe, enjoyable kite-flying.

 Comprehensive Pokémon TCG collection management with advanced search, price tracking, and personal binder organization.
 I wanted to see what it would cost to put together a themed binder.

-Why: Pokémon card collectors often struggle with organizing their collections and finding specific cards.
+Pokémon card collectors often struggle with organizing their collections and finding specific cards.
 This tool automates the discovery process and provides a comprehensive collection management system.